DavidLapous/multipers/README.md

 ```sh
 pip install .
 ```
-It has been tested with python 3.11 on Linux (gcc12.2) and Macos (clang14-clang16).
+It has been tested with python 3.11 on Linux (gcc12) and Macos (clang14-clang16).
 If the build fails (on macos) see a fix at the end of the readme.
-Don't hesitate to fill an issue if this doesn't work out of the box; it can help future users ;).
+Don't hesitate to fill an issue if this doesn't work out of the box; it can help future users ;-).

 ## How to use
-### Features
- - TODO
 ### Tutorial notebooks
 We provide a few notebooks, which explains, in different scenarios, how to use our library. **Take a look at them !** They are in the tutorial folder.

-## References
+## References and similar projects
-Filled box refers to fully implemented code.
+Filled box refers to implemented or interfaced code.
  - [x] [Multiparameter Module Approximation](https://arxiv.org/abs/2206.02026) provides the multiparameter simplicial structure, aswell as technics of approximating modules, via interval decompostion modules.
 It is also very useful for visualization.
  - [x] [Stable Vectorization of Multiparameter Persistent Homology using Signed Barcodes as Measures](https://arxiv.org/abs/2306.03801) provides fast representations of multiparameter persistence modules, by using their signed barcodes decompositions, and encoding it into signed measures.
 Implemented decompositions : Euler surfaces, Hilbert function, rank invariant (i.e. rectangles).
 It also provides representation technics for Machine Learning, i.e., Sliced Wasserstein kernels, Vectorizations.
  - [x] [A Framework for Fast and Stable Representations of Multiparameter Persistent Homology Decompositions](https://arxiv.org/abs/2306.11170) Provides a vectorization framework for interval decomposable modules, for Machine Learning.
 Currently implemented as an extension of MMA.
  - [x] [Filtration-Domination in Bifiltered Graphs](https://doi.org/10.1137/1.9781611977561.ch3) Allows for 2-parameter edge collapses for 1-critical clique complexes. **Very useful** to speed up, e.g., Rips-Codensity bifiltrations.
  - [ ] [Projected distances for multi-parameter persistence modules](https://arxiv.org/abs/2206.08818) Provides a strategy to estimate the convolution distance between multiparameter persistence module using projected barcodes.
 Implementation is a WIP.
  - [ ] [Computing Minimal Presentations and Bigraded Betti Numbers of 2-Parameter Persistent Homology](https://arxiv.org/abs/1902.05708) Minimal presentation of multiparameter persistence modules, using [mpfree](https://bitbucket.org/mkerber/mpfree/src/master/).
+From multipers to mpfree is implemented, WIP for the rest.
  - [ ] [Delaunay Bifiltrations of Functions on Point Clouds](https://arxiv.org/abs/2310.15902) Provides an alternative to function rips bifiltrations, using Delaunay complexes.
+ - [ ] [Efficient Two-Parameter Persistence Computation via Cohomology](https://doi.org/10.4230/LIPIcs.SoCG.2023.15) Minimal presentations for 2-parameter persistence clique complexes.
+ - [Rivet](https://github.com/rivetTDA/rivet) Interactive two parameter persistence.
+From multipers to rivet is implemented, WIP for the rest.

 ## Authors